 Montse is a Maths Designer at youcubed.
 They grew up in San Jose, Costa Rica as a space geek and a math nerd.
 When they got to Stanford they had no idea they would be interested in education, but they took a class with Jo and never left.
 In math education, they found a place to combine their passions for math, science communication, and social justice.
 They joined the youcubed team as an undergraduate student-worker when youcubed was just a baby and they’re very excited to now be part of the team as full-time staff.
 They received a BS in mathematics with honors in education from Stanford and wrote their honors thesis on algorithms for the division of fractions.
 When they’re not at work changing the world through math education, you can find them geeking out about random stuff on the internet, playing board games with their friends, or catching up on all the reading they missed while getting their degree.

-Jessica has been a staff member at Stanford for the past 7 years, she supports youcubed co-founder and Stanford Professor, Jo Boaler, along with general youcubed operations and event coordination.
-She joined the team in May of 2015 and previously supported three other Stanford Graduate School of Education faculty members.
+Jessica recently celebrated her 10 year anniversary as a Stanford staff member.
+She supports youcubed co-founder and Stanford Professor, Jo Boaler, along with general youcubed operations and event coordination.
+She joined the team in May of 2015 and previously supported several other Stanford Graduate School of Education faculty members.
 She holds a BA in communications and is currently writing her thesis for a Master of Arts degree in Counselor Education at San Jose State University.

 Suzanne Corkins joined youcubed in 2014 as an operational and financial analyst.
 Previously, she was a consultant advising Silicon Valley companies on strategy, financial planning, corporate development and marketing.
 Her prior professional experience included leading mergers and acquisitions for Molecular Devices Corporation, strategic planning for The Permanente Medical Group, and management consulting with Monitor Company.
 Suzanne holds an MBA and a BS in Biological Sciences from Stanford.